Superradiant detection of microscopic optical dipolar interactions

-After generating the phase matched spin wave $S^{+}({\bf k}_s)$, we investigate the dynamics of phase-mismatched spin waves by immediately applying a second pair of control pulses to shift to the new wavevector ${\bf k}_s'= {\bf k}_s-2{\bf k}_c$, where $|{\bf k}_s'| =2.9\omega_{eg}/c$.
-After waiting for an interrogation time $T_{\rm i}$ for the $S^{+}({\bf k}_s')$ spin wave to accumulate dynamics~(especially from the near-field dipole-dipole interactions of interest), a backward shift ${\bf k}\rightarrow {\bf k}+2{\bf k}_c$ is applied to convert the spin wave back to ${\bf k}_s$, onto the light cone, to recall the superradiance (Figs.~\ref{figSetup}(c)(d)(e)).
-In general, the strength of the superradiant emission immediately following the interrogation time and recall, $I_{{\bf k}_s}(T_{\rm i})$, decays as a function of increasing $T_{\rm i}$.
-Recording this strength for various $t=T_{\rm i}$ directly reveals the survival ratio $O_{{\bf k}_s'}(t)$ of the phase-mismatched spin wave and allows us to infer the dephasing rate $\gamma'$.
+After the preparation of the $S^{+}({\bf k})$ excitation, we investigate the dynamics of phase-mismatched spin waves by immediately applying a second pair of control pulses to shift the spin wavevector to ${\bf k}'= {\bf k}-2{\bf k}_c$, where $|{\bf k}'| =2.9\omega_{eg}/c$.
+This large wavevector mismatch from free-space radiation ensures the complete suppression of collective emission for our system sizes $\sigma\gg \lambda$~\cite{Grava2022}.
+After an interrogation time $T_{\rm i}$ for the $S^{+}({\bf k}')$ spin wave to accumulate dynamics, a backward shift ${\bf k}\rightarrow {\bf k}+2{\bf k}_c$ is applied to recall the superradiance (Fig.~\ref{figPrinciple}(c,f)).
+The peak amplitude of the exponentially decaying superradiance signal $I_{\bf k}(t)$ after the recall (interval III in Fig.~\ref{figPrinciple}f) is proportional to the survival ratio, $\bar I_{{\bf k}}(T_{\rm i})\propto O_{{\bf k}'}(T_{\rm i})$ defined by Eq.~(\ref{EquSr})~\cite{suppInfo}.
+The decay of $\bar I_{{\bf k}}(T_{\rm i})$ vs $T_{\rm i}$ therefore directly reveals the decay of phase-mismatched spin waves during the interrogation time.